matao688/sample-django-project/README.md

 <!--全俊召修改---->
-## Steps Remaining to Finish the Project
+## Steps to Finish the Project
-1.The development environment is now fully configured and ready for initiating a Django application and a React application.
-Here are the subsequent steps:
+The environment is now prepared to start both a Django app and a React app.
+Here are the subsequent steps to complete the project setup.

-2.Navigate to GitHub and create a new repository.
+First, visit GitHub and create a new repository.
+This will serve as the remote location to store your project's code.

-In the Command Line Interface (CLI), use one of the following commands to set the origin URL of your local Git repository according to your preference.
-If you are using SSH authentication, use: git remote set-url origin git@github.com:<username>/<new_repo>.
-If you prefer using HTTPS, use: git remote set-url origin https://github.com/<username>/<new_repo>.
+Next, open the Command Line Interface (CLI).
+You need to set the origin URL of your local Git repository.
+You have two options based on your authentication preference.
+If you're using SSH, run the command git remote set-url origin git@github.com:<username>/<new_repo>.
+If you prefer HTTPS, use git remote set-url origin https://github.com/<username>/<new_repo>.

-3.In the Command Line Interface (CLI), execute the command django-admin startproject <project name> . to create a new Django project in the current directory.
+After that, in the CLI, create a new Django project in the current directory.
+Use the command django-admin startproject <project name> ..

-4.In the CLI, run the command django-admin startapp <app name> to generate a new Django application within the project.
+Once the Django project is created, create a new Django app within it.
+In the CLI, run django-admin startapp <app name>.

-Navigate into the <project name> directory using the appropriate cd command in the terminal, and then run npx create-react-app <react app name> to initialize a new React application.
+Now, switch to the directory of the newly - created Django project.
+You can do this by running cd <project name>.
+Then, initialize a new React application using the command npx create-react-app <react app name>.

-Modify the settings in the Django project's settings.py file as per your requirements to configure aspects such as installed apps, database connections, and more.
+Finally, you need to update the Django settings.
+Usually, this involves making changes to files like settings.py.
+You'll integrate the new app, configure static files, and set up any necessary middleware in this step.
 <!--全俊召修改---->